henryalejo/laravelprojectbooks/README.md

   `php artisan db:seed --class=SalesTableSeeder`

-3. Controllers
+### 3. Controllers

-  To create a REST API laravel has routes and controller to make it easy.
+  To create a REST API, Laravel has routes and controller to make it easy.

   Use artisan to create Controllers: